cashubtc/nutshell/docs/specs/cashu_client_spec.md

 # Todo:
 - Call subsections 1. and 1.2 etc so they can be referenced
-- Define objets like `MintPayloads` and `SplitRequests` once when they appear and reuse them.
+- Define objets like `MintRequest` and `SplitRequests` once when they appear and reuse them.
 - Clarify whether a `TOKEN` is a single Proof or a list of Proofs